uiceds/syllabus/manuscript.md

 If students do not finish the worksheet during class or are absent, up to 70% of points can be made up by completing the post-class worksheet review.
 Online students can get 100% of points by completing the post-class worksheet review.
 Near the beginning or the semester, 4-credit students will choose a topic for a project, which they will work on throughout the semester, applying the concepts that we learn in class.
-Additionally, students will complete homework assignments and exams.
+Additionally, students will complete homework assignments, quizzes, and mini-projects.

 ## Course Requirements and Assessment Overview
 * Grades will be assigned based on several types of deliverables:
   * Pre-lecture quizzes: 5% of final grade
-  * In-class worksheets: 11% of final grade.
+  * In-class worksheets: 10% of final grade.
 (70% of points can be made up by completing the post-class worksheet review.
 Online students can get 100% of points by completing the post-class worksheet review.)
-  * Homeworks: 20% of final grade
+  * Homeworks: 20% of final grade (2.22% each)
+  * Quizzes in [CBTF](https://cbtf.illinois.edu/): 30% of final grade (3.33% each)
-  * Midterm exams: 39% of final grade (13% each).
+  * Mini-projects: 10% of final grade (3.33% each)
   * Course project (4-credit students only): 25% of final grade:
     * 3% for project selection and introduction,
     * 3% for exploratory analysis,